-Under the Human Fertilisation and Embryology Act 2008, new rules apply for working out who can be recorded as the parents when the birth is the result of treatment on or after 6 April 2009.
+New rules apply for working out who can be recorded as parents for children born as a result of treatment on or after 6 April 2009.
+These rules apply under the Human Fertilisation and Embryology Act 2008.

 The law applies to both heterosexual couples and same-sex female couples.

 In all cases, the woman who gives birth to the baby is the mother.